 The Maratha Empire was the only empire that did not believe in castes.

-The Empire had Brahmins (Purohit class) as the prime ministers of the Kshatriya emperor (warrior class) and Kshatriya Dhangar (shepherd), the Holkars, who were the chief trustees of the Brahmin Peshwas.
+The Empire had Brahmins (Purohit class) as the prime ministers of the Kshatriya emperor (warrior class).
+Also, the Holkar who were Kshatriya Dhangar (shepherd) who were the chief trustees of the Brahmin Peshwas.

 Since a lot of influential people were given the positions of leadership right since the beginning, this empire turned out to be the most progressive one.

-It is worth noting that the ruler of Indore was a Dhangar (shepherd), the rulers of Gwalior and Baroda were farmers, the Peshwas from the Bhatt family belonged to a very ordinary family and Shivaji Maharaj’s most trusted secretary, Haider Ali Kohari also came from an ordinary household.
+It is worth noting that the ruler of Indore was a Dhangar (shepherd), rulers of Gwalior and Baroda were farmers, Peshwas from the Bhatt family belonged to a very ordinary family.
+Moreover, most trusted secretary of Shivaji Maharaj named Haider Ali Kohari also came from an ordinary household.

-All the groups of the Maharashtrian society, like the Vaishyas (traders), Bhandaris, Brahmins, Kolis, Dhangars, Marathas and Saraswats had a decent representation in the Maratha Empire.
+All the groups of the Maharashtrian society, like the Vaishyas (traders), Bhandari, Brahmins, Koli, Dhangar, Marathas and Saraswats had decent representation in the Maratha Empire.

 Their policy of regional tolerance gave a lot of importance to the well-being of Hindus and curbed the expansion of the Mughal empire.

-Our motherland time to time gave birth to brave freedom fighters.
+Our motherland, time to time, has given birth to brave freedom fighters.
 Those revolutionaries rebel against the oppressive rule.